svajpayee15/Contracks/README.md

 ### High-Level Data Flow

 1.  **Drafting (Client-Side):**
-    * User uploads a legal PDF.
+    * User chooses a contract-type.
+    * Asks AI to help him write or guide while drafting his contract.
+    * User can draft very precise, neat and tidy Contracts with the high quality text editor ~ TinyMCE
-    * Sensitive fields (e.g., "Salary: $5000") are extracted.
+    * 2 types of Sensitive fields (e.g., "Salary: $5000", "Company Name: Zama") are extracted.
-    * **Zama SDK** generates a temporary private key in the browser and encrypts the $5000 into a hash.
+    * Sensitive fields are classified into:
+            1. Dynamic Data - Requires Compution
+            2. Static Data - Doesnt requires Computation
+    * **RelayerSDK** generates encrypted handles (ciphertexts) of the Dynamic Data.
 2.  **Storage (IPFS & MongoDB):**
+    * The raw legal Text/PDF and the Static Data are encrypted via AES-256 Encryption with the same AES-Key.
+    * The seed ( used to generate the AES-Key ) is encrypted with Zama.
-    * The raw legal text/PDF is pinned to **IPFS (Pinata)** for immutability.
+    * The raw legal text/PDF and Static Data is pinned to **IPFS (Pinata)** for immutability.
-    * The metadata (Who sent it?
+    * Offchain Indexer: The metadata (Who sent it?
 What is the IPFS CID?
 Is it signed?) is indexed in **MongoDB** for instant UI loading.
-3.  **Auditing (AI Layer):**
+3.  **Summarize (AI Layer):**
-    * The **Google Gemini 2.0 Flash** model scans the contract text.
+    * The **Google Gemini 2.0 Flash** model scans the contract text excluding Sensitive Fields.
-    * It identifies "Risky Clauses" and respects the FHE placeholders, explaining context without guessing values.
+    * It identifies "Risky Clauses" and respects the FHE placeholders and Static placeholders, explaining context without guessing values.
 4.  **Execution (On-Chain):**
-    * The encrypted hash is sent to the Smart Contract.
+    * The encrypted Fields along with the Seed are sent to the Smart Contract.
-    * The contract stores it as `euint64` (Encrypted Unsigned Integer).
-    * Payroll logic executes automatically every month using these hidden values.

 ---

 ## 🔥 Features & Use Cases

-### 1. Confidential Payroll Streams
+### 1. Confidential PSUs (Confidential Performance Share Units):
-* **Logic:** Managers set up streams where the `FlowRate` is encrypted.
-* **Tech:** Uses `TFHE.allow(address, value)` to grant the employee specific permission to view their own decrypted salary, while the employer maintains the write access.
-* **Result:** A fully automated payroll system where not even the blockchain validators know the payroll burden.
+* **Logic:** Employer wants to give a target to the Employee to be completed within a deadline for a fixed bonus.
+If the Employer is satisfied with the target/work acheived/done by the Employee then the Employee can simply get Paid.
+All this happens without revealing the *Target*, *Bonus*, *Employer's Satisfaction*,
+* **FHE Variables:** The following FHE variables and their types are used in this Smart Contract:
+                        1. eSeed ( euint64 )
+                        2. target ( euint128 )
+                        3. bonus ( euint128 )
+                        4. actualPerformance ( euint128 )
+                        5. finalPayout ( euint128 )
+                        6. employerSatisfaction ( ebool )
+                        7. isFinalized ( ebool )

 ### 2. Blind Board Governance
 * **Logic:** A DAO or Board votes on sensitive motions (e.g., "Fire the CEO").